 Science4Us is a comprehensive, online early-elementary science curriculum.
 Designed around the 5E (Engage, Explore, Explain, Elaborate, Evaluate) approach, each of the 28 modules follows an established pattern.
 Students first work through activities featuring videos and interactives that get them to access prior knowledge.
-Next, simulations –- like testing the effects of heat sources and time on foods –- allow kids to explore the topic.
-Subsequent tutorials include short audio books, cartoons, or video segments.
-During these lessons, kids are prompted to “Show what you know" prompts via an online notebook that the teacher can then view.
+Next, simulations –- like testing the effects of heat sources and time on foods –- get students to explore the topic.
+Later tutorials include short audio books, cartoons, or videos.
+During these lessons, students respond to "Show what you know" prompts via an online notebook that the teacher can then view.
 Modules feature a mixture of individual and group work and then guided discussions, and conclude with a final assessment.

-Science4Us is a great supplement to your classroom instruction.
-In light of its cost, and because it provides an everything-done-for-you approach, some may want to embrace it solely.
-However, herein lies the danger: Without more context for the underlying scientific principles, kids will miss out on the messy, experimental, data-collecting type of science that they love and need.
+Science4Us is a great supplement to classroom instruction.
+In light of its cost, and because it provides an everything-done-for-you approach, some may want to make it the anchor of a curriculum.
+However, that's not ideal.
+Without more context for the underlying scientific principles, students will miss out on the messy, experimental, data-collecting type of science that they love and need.
 The Science4Us team could do more by providing investigations to try, material lists, and avenues for students to share class or home-gathered data with others.
 There's also some needed tweaks to accessibility -- notably closed captions for videos, language support, and controls for navigating the videos (rewinding, skipping forward, etc.).
 Still, it's a good addition to a classroom, with tons of varied content and excellent extensions that get students working offline and applying knowledge.

 Key Standards Supported